sjrusso8/sjrusso8/README.md

 ![Hi there!](./github-banner.gif)

 My name is Steve Russo.
-I love learninga about many topics, and programming has a special place with me ever since a young age.
-Here is some info on me.
+I love learning about many topics, but programming has a special place with me.
+Here is some more info on what I am working on!

-- 🐳 I’m currently playing around with Kubernetes on AKS at [Microservices with K8s](https://github.com/sjrusso8/microservice-k8s-node), another portfolio project.
+- 🐳 I’m currently playing around with Kubernetes on AKS at [Microservices with K8s](https://github.com/sjrusso8/microservice-k8s-node)
+- 🍓 I’m attempting to deploy my own kubernetes cluster on a fleet of raspiberry pi 4s.
+More on that to come!
 - 💨 I’m reviewing the nuances of Apache Airflow to pass the new certification exam by Astronomer [Airflow Certified](https://www.astronomer.io/certification/)
 - 📋 I’m looking to collaborate on any projects, and have strong experience with AWS and Azure.
 Feel free to contribute!